xankmoney/whitepaper/xank-white-paper_en.md

-Using the above equation, money supply for 100 years can be calculated by substituting _n_ to 100.
+Using the above equation, the money supply for 100 years can be calculated by substituting _n_ to 100.

 $$M_{100}=P+7*340,000,000 +\sum_{n=8}^{100}(GDP_n + TPS_n) * (\frac1 2)^{INT(log_2n)}$$